SocGen investment bank cuts signal more pain ahead

-PARIS, Jan 10 Societe Generale's freshly overhauled management team is promising more pain for its investment bank unit this year, sounding a deeply pessimistic note likely to be echoed by rivals in France and elsewhere in Europe.
+PARIS Societe Generale's (SOGN.PA) freshly overhauled management team is promising more pain for its investment bank unit this year, sounding a deeply pessimistic note likely to be echoed by rivals in France and elsewhere in Europe.

 The news that France's second-biggest lender is eyeing a "significant" fall in investment banking revenue for 2012 and has decided to exit or deeply cut several businesses is the latest dollop of pain for investment banks worldwide after businesses such as debt and equity capital markets were hammered last year.

-For SocGen's domestic rivals BNP Paribas and Credit Agricole, SocGen's plan to drastically scale back in areas like property and shipping finance and physical energy trading, could offer a roadmap for further retreats on what used to be key business lines.
+For SocGen's domestic rivals BNP Paribas (BNPP.PA) and Credit Agricole (CAGR.PA), SocGen's plan to drastically scale back in areas like property and shipping finance and physical energy trading, could offer a roadmap for further retreats on what used to be key business lines.

 The French banks' erstwhile empire-building designs in particular have been throttled in recent months by an evaporation in dollar funding as U.S. investors spooked by the euro zone crisis have dashed for the exits.